5 Risks of Hiring Independent Contractors

 If state or federal agencies think you have misclassified a worker, you are at risk for an audit.
 Aside from misclassification, a contractor who files for unemployment, a whistleblower who reports misclassification, or a worker who files for an SS-8 form requesting classification determination may all trigger an audit.

-Fortunately, there are a number of steps you can take to reduce your audit risk, including: conducting an internal audit to determine whether or not your current classification practices are compliant, creating guidelines for engaging independent workers, ensuring contractors are properly classified, having a written contract for all independents you engage, and forming a team to handle issues before they arise.
+Fortunately, there are a number of steps you can take to reduce your audit risk, including: conducting an internal audit to determine whether or not your current classification practices are compliant, creating guidelines for engaging independent talent, ensuring independent contractors are properly classified, having a written contract for all independents you engage, and forming a team to handle issues before they arise.

 Any independent contractor you engage will not be covered by your company’s workers’ compensation policy, which can make you liable for injuries they suffer on the job.
 In order to avoid this, work with contractors to build necessary insurance requirements into their contract before starting work.
 Unless specified by contract, independent contractors are also not protected by workplace safety, anti-discrimination laws, or unemployment compensation benefits.